azizios011/holbertonschool-interview/linked_list_cycle/README.md

 ---

-## Floyd's Cycle Detection Algorithm for Linked Lists
+## Cycle Detection Algorithm for Linked Lists

 ### Overview

-Floyd's Cycle Detection Algorithm, also known as the "tortoise and hare" algorithm, is a method used to detect cycles in a linked list.
+The Cycle Detection Algorithm is a method used to detect cycles in a linked list.
 It works by traversing the list with two pointers, one moving at a slower pace than the other.
 If there's a cycle in the list, eventually the faster pointer will catch up with the slower one.

 ### Algorithm Steps